 Easter is tomorrow!
-Today may be the day to dye Easter eggs and have some fun.
+Today may be the day to dye Easter eggs, make spring placemats, or make signs welcoming the Easter bunny.
 Children could read The Night Before Easter by Natasha Wing.

 Virgin Islands celebrate Transfer Day.
 The United States bought the Virgin Islands from Denmark in 1917 for $25 million.
 Located in the Caribbean Sea, the islands are about twice the size of Washington, DC.
 Many of the 100,000 inhabitants depend on tourism for income.
 Charlotte Amalie is the capital.